twse/bobsgame-fonts/Pixel Sans.md

 * F800-F807 – Diacritics used in the ALA-LC transliteration scheme and Colombian native languages
 * F814-F82D – Diacritics for African languages
 * F830-F835 – Latin letters (Quivira)
-* F870-F888 – Symbols for use with the name input screen in *Pokémon Black & White* and its sequel (Textbook only).
+* F870-F888 – Symbols used by the name input screen in *Pokémon Black & White* and its sequel (Textbook only).
 The font in the game uses the Mathematical Operators, Miscellaneous Technical etc. ranges of Unicode for these symbols.
 * F8FF – Apple logo

 ### Supported Characters - Fallback Version 5.0